Updated: Mar 11

 Luckily, as funds are low, there's only five of them.
 Gold-digga, Anabelle, Mogadishu, Moon, and Stumpy.
 The cats are quite manageable, but there's a local farmers dog that waits at the cortijo door for me, night and day.
 She's lovely, but a complete pig and I'm having trouble feeding the cats as she just slithers along the ground and plants her head in every bowl, clearing them in seconds.

 I've named her Hoover, she really is such a kind mannered soul, but very stupid.
 She can't follow any instructions and just jumps up at me all the time, which I love except for the fact she is covered in ticks and god-knows what else.
-I don't want to be mean to her, but wish she would go away!

 After Rich run his errand, we returned to his small-holding, where we chatted, then Rich cooked a most welcome dinner.